 The rigorous qualifying process is referred to as a labour market impact assessment or LMIA.
 The LMIA is part of a larger exercise whereby employers must advertise in several sources, fill out an application, submit corresponding fees, and allow service Canada to decide whether hiring foreign workers is justified.

 Obviously, the more a job is considered attractive, the more likely it is that Canadians will want to apply.
 Strategically speaking, someone wanting to obtain a Canadian contract should look for sectors where there are a lot of jobs and where job vacancy rates and turnovers are high.

-To applicants whom succeed in obtaining at least one year work experiences as a temporary foreign worker, for the same employer; your chances of obtaining permanent residency will improve exponentially.
+To applicants who succeed in obtaining at least one year of work experience as a temporary foreign worker, for the same employer; your chances of obtaining permanent residency will improve exponentially.